Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

 ## Prerequisites

-- Familiarity with the Solidity programming language: You should have a good grasp of Solidity, the primary programming language used to write smart contracts on the Ethereum and Celo blockchains.
+- Understanding of Solidity: It is important to have a strong understanding of Solidity as it is the main programming language for creating smart contracts on Celo blockchain.

-- Basic familiarity with command line tools: You should be comfortable using command line tools such as the Terminal or Command Prompt to run commands and scripts.
+- Command line proficiency: Basic familiarity with using command line tools such as Terminal or Command Prompt is necessary for running commands and scripts.

-- Good understanding of using Hardhat, a development environment set up for writing, testing, and deploying smart contracts on the Celo blockchain.
+- Proficiency in Hardhat: It is essential to have a good grasp of using Hardhat, a development environment designed for writing, testing, and deploying smart contracts on the Celo blockchain.

 ## Requirements